 Grant for a short study visit abroad

-This grant supports researchers who wish to spend a short period abroad to further specialize in their research field or to undertake knowledge-gathering assignments.
+This grant supports researchers who wish to spend a short period abroad to perform research in a non-Belgian organisation, to specialize in specific research techniques, to perform archive research and/or fieldwork abroad, under the condition that it concerns (strategic) basic research.
 In this way, the FWO aims to encourage mobility and international contacts between research groups.

 - Stay abroad of at most 1 month (31 days).

 - travel expenses Brussels – venue of short study visit (return trip);